-As of the end of 2011, there are 121 government- sanctioned Israeli settlements in the West Bank (not including East Jerusalem and settlement enclaves within Hebron).
+As of the end of 2015, there are 127 government- sanctioned Israeli settlements in the West Bank (not including East Jerusalem and settlement enclaves within Hebron).

 In addition, there were approximately 100 “settlement outposts” located throughout the West Bank.
 The outposts do not have official government recognition, although many of them were established with governmental assistance.
 Outposts are generally smaller than recognized settlements.

-According to the CBS, the annual growth rate for the settler population (excluding East Jerusalem) in 2011 was more than two and a half times higher than that of the overall population in Israel: 6% and 1.8% percent, respectively.
+According to the CBS, the annual growth rate for the settler population (excluding East Jerusalem) in 2015 was more than two times higher than that of the overall population in Israel: 4.1% and 2% percent, respectively.
 Furthermore, approximately 25% of the increase in the number of settlers was the result of relocation by Israelis and of the arrival of new immigrants to Israel who chose to live there.